Emilsivertsson/TODO-EmilSivertsson/README.md

 - CreateTables in SQLite class
 - The constructors in several classes
 - The Input class, since it contains a scanner, I therefor used my teachers technic to test FakeInput class instead.
+- I was not able to test some of the Exceptions, in the SQLite class, since i did not know how to test them.

 ## CI on Github Actions
 The CI is set up to run the tests on every push to the main branch.